jross365/LMStudio-Client/README.md

   - Settings are preserved in a configuration file
   - Settings can be modified and saved easily

 This module is being built and improved upon, and features are implemented as they're discovered.

-Please see my development journal below to follow my progress!
+Please see my **development journal** below to follow my progress!

+---

-# Development Journal
+## Development Journal

 ### **Key:**